lisp-mirror/cl-naive-store/next-version-notes.md

 Removed duplicate getx for naive-documents that was clobbering normal behaviour

 Removed with-standard-io-syntax from with-open-file-lock to prevent *print-readably* defualting to t.
 The default behaviour for naive-store should *print-readably* = nil.

+Fixed method confusion for getx of (document document) (element element) vs document (element element)

+Added getx for document-type and element

+Fixed load parsing of child and reference documents where they where not picked up by the type check.

+Fixed type-defs parameter order for various functions.

+Fixed checking for real changes in persist-document, document-persisted-p was unreliable.